Our Board of Directors

 He has worked for over 30 years as a principal and an advisor in the major global financial centres.
 During this period, he has advised multinational businesses and governments to meet and exceed stakeholder’s expectations whilst maintaining world class governance.

 In view of the COVID19 outbreak, members of the public are invited to attend the Trust's Virtual Public Meeting.
-If you would like to accept this invitation, please contact Natalie Grainger at email@example.com providing your email address and contract number.
+If you would like to accept this invitation, please click on the link here to access the meeting.
+If you have any queries, please contact Natalie Grainger at firstname.lastname@example.org.

-Members of the public and press are also encouraged to submit questions on the public agenda by 26 May to the Trust’s Company Secretary Gilbert George at firstname.lastname@example.org.
+Members of the public and press are also encouraged to submit questions on the public agenda attached by 28 July 2020 to the Trust’s Company Secretary Gilbert George at email@example.com.

 Questions linked to the agenda will be read out at the public board unless a request has been received not to do so.